juju/docs/src/en/clouds-gce.md

 For any found credentials you will be asked which ones to use and what name to store them under.

-On Linux systems, the file `$HOME/.config/gcloud/application_default_credentials.json` may be used to contain credential data and is parsed by the above command as part of the scanning process.
-On Windows systems, the file is `%APPDATA%\gcloud\application_default_credentials.json`.

 For background information on this method read section [Adding credentials from environment variables][credentials-adding-from-variables].